DanGiaime/IGME.220.01/Rules.md

 ### What is Hexstrat?
 Hexstrat is a 2-player turn-based strategy combat game.
-Players start with their Headquarters at opposite ends of a 5x5x5 hexagonal map, and work their way across the hidden midfield _revealing tiles as they go_ in order to capture their opponent's Headquarters, or defeat all of their opponent's units.
+Players start with their Headquarters at opposite ends of a 5x5x5 hexagonal map, and work their way across the hidden midfield --revealing tiles as they go-- in order to capture their opponent's Headquarters, or defeat all of their opponent's units.

 ### Game Pieces